GamingBud/QuickButton/README.md

 ---
 # Version 0.2

 Added: Delete_Button, now allowing a single message to be sent to delete all code related to the button in question.
-Thanks to britzl for bringing to attention that I overlooked the fact that GUI cannot be deleted from another GUI script.

 Various simplifications and modifications.